advanced-computer-lab-2023/Ragel-w-6-setat-Clinic/root/README.md

 The project needs in the near future to be deployed through Google cloud or something similar to that.

 ## Code Styles
-- Prettier : it is a code formatter that runs automatically before each commit on the whole code so that the codes looks well formatted across the whole project

-- This project follows a specific code style to ensure consistency and readability across the codebase.
+This project follows a specific code style to ensure consistency and readability across the codebase.
 Adopting a consistent coding style is important for collaboration and maintenance.

-We adhere to the Standart Code Style Guide for this project.
+We adhere to the [Standart Code Style Guide](https://standardjs.com/) for this project.
 Please review the guide before contributing to ensure that your code aligns with our established conventions.

 ## Screenshots
 TODO